• Skip to primary navigation

 • Boil Brussels sprouts in 1 inch of water for 4 minutes.
 Set aside.

 • Cut bacon into bite size pieces and cook over medium heat until crispy.
-Remove bacon with a slotted spoon and set aside.
+Remove bacon with a slotted spoon or spatula and set aside.

 • Melt butter in the same pan.
 Add garlic and Brussels sprouts cut side down and brown about 2 minutes.

-• Then toss with garlic and sprinkle with salt.
+• Then toss with garlic and season with salt.

 • Finally, return bacon to the pan and toss to combine.
 Serve and enjoy.